 Civilian to Military Rank - FederalPay.org

-These mappings are estimates and are rough estimates.
+These mappings are rough estimates.
 Age and experience level are a huge factor and is often more significant than grade alone.
+These ranks are based several different official government sources.
 If you see a problem with this information please contact us with your suggestions.

 Equivalent Civilian to Military Ranks

 |GS-7||E-7||Sergeant First Class|

 |GS-7||E-9||Sergeant Major or Command Sergeant Major|

 |GS-8||W-4||Chief Warrant Officer 4|

 |GS-8||W-5||Master Warrant Officer|

 |SES Level V||O-7||Brigadier General|

 |SES Level IV||O-8||Major General|